JPMorgan invests $25 million in fintech start-ups

-NEW YORK (Reuters) - JPMorgan Chase & Co (JPM.N) is investing $25 million to support fintech start-ups that help low-income Americans be more financially healthy, bank executives said on Tuesday.
+NEW YORK, Sept 24 (Reuters) - JPMorgan Chase & Co is investing $25 million to support fintech start-ups that help low-income Americans be more financially healthy, bank executives said on Tuesday.

 JPMorgan’s head of global philanthropy Karen Keogh said the investment in the Financial Solutions Lab will help early-stage fintech companies products that could help people in communities like Harlem.